 After being arrested and thrown in jail, getting out is usually top priority.
-But even for a minor offense, bail can be $10,000 or more.
+But what are your options for obtaining release from custody?
+Even for a minor offense, bail can be $10,000 or more.
 And if you don’t have the cash on hand, you’ll generally be forced to go to a bail bondsman.
 Bail bondsmen normally charge a nonrefundable 10% fee.
-So on a $10,000 bail, you’ll be on the hook to bondsman for $1,000—money that you won’t be getting back.
-(Read more about your options for posting bail.)
+So on a $10,000 bail, you’ll be on the hook to the bondsman for $1,000—money that you won’t be getting back.

 So is there a way to get out of custody without paying bail or a bondsman?
 Yes—that’s what “OR” (“own recognizance”) release is about.